jdb/jdb.github.com/concurrent.rst

    language to start with, **a fast language** is the answer to performance".
-Notwithstanding the many existing techniques to make Python code compile and run on multiple processors, it is not the point, in some case, the C compiler can not fix a bad design.
+Notwithstanding the many existing techniques to make Python code compile and run on multiple processors, it is not the point.
+In many case, the C compiler can not fix a bad design.
 For example, take the download of a install CD, there is an insignificant gain in performance in a download client written in C over an implementation in Python, because 1. both implementation